tsimafeip/yoga-qa/README.md

 # YogaQA
+!NB: this repository is still under construction.
+I will update README and reorganise folders once I finish active phase of development.

 Trivia-like QA dataset (in Russian) + neural models to solve this task.
 For more detailed description, please, read [the project proposal](meta/Prakapenka_YogaQA.pdf).